Long March 7: First stage

 The first stage has 3.35 m diameter tanks carrying RP-1/LOX propellant.
 It is powered by two YF-100 engines, sharing the same propulsion elements as the boosters, only that for the first stage the engines can gimbal in two axes.
 Also, this first stage is the same basic module as the Long March 5 boosters.
 The diameter was designed for land transport and as such, it will be able to launch from all the Chinese launch sites.
-This is a critical difference to the LM-5 that requires water transport for its core stages.
+This is a critical difference to the LM-5 that requires water transport for its 5 m (16 ft) diameter core stages.
 While it shares diameter and engines with the Long March 6 first stage, the development was completely separated and done by different groups.

 Second stage

 The second stage also shares the first 3.35 m diameter tanks and propellant.
 It is powered by four oxidizer-rich staged combustion RP-1/LOX YF-115 engines.
 Two are fixed and two can gimbal in two axis.
 It offers 706 kN of thrust in vacuum with a specific impulse of 341.5 isp.
 While it shares engines with the Long March 6 second stage, the development were completely separated and done by different groups.